ObadiahOnyeleonuMacdaniel/Customer-Review-Analysis-British-Airways/README.md

 - Step 2 : Load the csv dataset into my notebook as a pandas Dataframe
+- Step 3 : Preprocessing the data
 The content of the data set is given below:

 ![Head BA](https://github.com/ObadiahOnyeleonuMacdaniel/Customer-Review-Analysis-British-Airways/assets/156518788/a98d7d5b-22fa-4dbc-b6aa-93c1597f4ab3)

-- Step 3 : Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".
-- Step 4 : It was observed that in none of the columns errors & empty values were present except column named "Arrival Delay".
-- Step 5 : For calculating average delay time, null values were not taken into account as only less than 1% values are null in this column(i.e column named "Arrival Delay")
+- Step 4 : Exploratory Data Analysis
+- Step 5 : Data Visualization

 A pie chart visual was used to represent review of the customers.